scalyr/scalyr-grafana-datasource-plugin/README.md

      ![PowerQuery](https://raw.githubusercontent.com/scalyr/scalyr-grafana-datasource-plugin/master/src/img/PowerQuery.png)

-7. **Cross Team Search** - The AccountEmails field is used to specify which teams the query should be run against.
+7. **Cross Team Search** - The Team Emails field is used to specify which teams the query should be run against.
 Works the same as [Cross Team Search](https://app.scalyr.com/help/graphs#crossTeam) in the DataSet app.
 More information on teams can be found